DauQuangThanh/our-personas/README.md

 The standards ensure consistent implementation quality across all features.

-### **STEP 7:** Generate a plan
+### **STEP 6:** Create implementation plan

-You can now be specific about the tech stack and other technical requirements.
-You can use the `/personas.design` command that is built into the project template with a prompt like this:
+With specifications, architecture, and standards in place, create a detailed technical implementation plan using the `/personas.design` command:

 ```text
 We are going to generate this using .NET Aspire, using Postgres as the database.
 The frontend should use